 Echoes of the Reich

-Prologue - The Signal
+Chapter One - The Signal

-Peenemünde Army Research Center, Germany — June 1942
+Peenemünde Army Research Center — Germany

 Wilhelm Brandt had learned to trust the silence between pulses.

 Radar work was mostly patience—waiting for the sweep to return, waiting for static to resolve into shape, waiting for the lie of randomness to betray a pattern.
-On the night the signal appeared, the Baltic air pressed damply against the concrete walls of the operations bunker, and the Würzburg-Riese set hummed with its usual, disciplined monotony.

 Until it didn’t.